Reference 11 — Vertex roles and aggregation¶

 Mode A: simpler implementation, lossless, large bandwidth.

-Mode B: smaller bandwidth (per-op), requires renderer logic in the vertex, model can drift if any subscriber missed an op (fixable by
+Mode B: smaller bandwidth (per-op), requires renderer logic in the vertex, model can drift if any subscriber missed an op — repaired by a history window at least as long as the reconnect deadline, or by snapshot-and-resume on resubscribe.

 The protocol’s contribution: the addressing scheme makes the choice invisible.